 *Scoop out the mixture by heaping tablespoons and shape into balls.
 Then, roll the balls in the sesame seeds, cocoa powder, or graham cracker crumbs.

 Search This Blog

-By Tag:apples banana bread Bananas berries bread breakfast broccoli cake chicken chocolate clothing coconut cookies cupcakes dessert dinner entree faith family fashion gluten-free health healthy healthy eating ice cream infertility lunch miscarriage muffins oatmeal oats pancakes pasta peanut butter pie pumpkin salad sides snack stitch fix sweets travel Uncategorized vegan vegetarian
+By Tag:apples banana bread Bananas berries bread breakfast cake chicken chocolate clothing coconut cookies cupcakes dessert dinner entree faith fashion fitness gluten-free health healthy healthy eating ice cream infertility lunch miscarriage muffins oatmeal oats pancakes pasta peanut butter pie pregnancy pumpkin salad sides snack stitch fix sweets travel Uncategorized vegan vegetarian